The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Introduction

 The Ethereum blockchain has evolved considerably since it was created in July 2015 by Vitalik Buterin.\footnote{\url{https://etherscan.io/block/1}} Most tokens utilize the ERC-20 standard which was adopted in 2017.
 Since September 2022, blocks are validated by a system called proof-of-stake which replaced the energy intensive \textit{mining} in proof-of-work.
 Validators who stake Ether, the network's utility token, are eligible to approve blocks.
 Block creators receive rewards in the form of \textit{gas} fees, payments denominated in Ether to defer the processing and storage costs of adding new blocks to the chain.

 Buterin raised concerns about the centralization of the network under proof-of-stake.
 Validators have twelve seconds to approve a block with hundreds of transactions, which can occur at any time in the day.
 These high fixed costs and technical sophistication might lead to a small group of staking pools validating most of the blocks.
-In the first month of the merge \citet{KapengutPoS} found that the Ethereum network Herfindahl index rose slightly compared to the mining pools that were validating blocks under proof-of-work.
+In the first month after the merge, \citet{KapengutPoS} found that the Ethereum network Herfindahl index rose slightly compared to the mining pools that were validating blocks under proof-of-work.

 \citet{ButerinPBS} advanced the idea of \textit{proposer builder separation} as a potential solution.
 In this framework, the validator can choose from a set of proposed builder blocks.
-The block builder seeks to \textit{maximize extractable value} (MEV) in the block by re-ordering transactions or inserting transactions from \textit{searchers.\footnote{Searchers are participants who scan the public mempool for profitable atribtrages}} This extractable value was previously obtained by the miner under proof-of-work.
+The block builder seeks to \textit{maximize extractable value} (MEV) in the block by reordering transactions or inserting transactions from \textit{searchers.\footnote{Searchers are participants who scan the public mempool for profitable arbitrages}} This extractable value was previously obtained by the miner under proof-of-work.
 From the perspective of the Ethereum developers this proposer-builder separation is a way for validators to share in MEV revenue and enable less sophisticated validators to participate in the blockchain.
-EigenPhi estimates\footnote{https://eigenphi.substack.com/p/30m-72-of-searchers-mev-revenue-went} that in January-February 2023 \$48.3 million was extracted from blockchain users.
-This was split between: searchers - \$7.3 million (17.4\%); builders - \$4.4 million.
-(10.5\%); and validators - \$30.3 million (72.1\%).
+EigenPhi estimates\footnote{https://eigenphi.substack.com/p/30m-72-of-searchers-mev-revenue-went} that in January-February 2023, 72\% of MEV extracted went to validators.

 Toni Wahrstätter, a researcher at the Ethereum Foundation, has created a dashboard\footnote{\url{MEVBoost.pics}} for the number of blocks built by maximum-extractable value (MEV) algorithms.
-On September 23, 2022, the day after the Beacon merge, MEV builders completed 34.2\% of blocks.
+On September 23, 2022, shortly after the Beacon merge, MEV builders completed 34.2\% of blocks.
 By December 2022, the MEV share had grown to over 90\%.

 While validators are still chosen randomly, many use open source software from Flashbots called MEV-Boost\footnote{https://docs.flashbots.net/flashbots-mev-boost/introduction} to access a selection of proposed blocks.
 They generally select the block offering the highest payment to the validator.
 We typically observe the payment of ETH to the validator as the last transaction in the block.
 Information on the builders and relays is from Mevboost.pics.
 From these transactions, sourced from Google Big Query,\footnote{bigquery-public-data.crypto\_ethereum} we can compute the market share of the MEV builders.
 By August 2024, as shown in Figure \ref{fig:mev_share}, just two builders have come to dominate the market.